Capsule Endoscopy

 Picture of a Capsule Endoscopy

-In summary, capsule endoscopies are a new and minimally invasive technology that help Gastroenterologists visualise areas that are not typically examined well during traditional endoscopy.
+In summary, capsule endoscopies are a novel and minimally invasive technology that helps Gastroenterologists visualise areas that are not typically examined well during traditional endoscopy.

 It is a useful adjunct in the diagnosis and management of gastrointestinal diseases.
 Given its relative ease of use, low complication risk, and propensity to capture detailed images, capsule endoscopy has proven to be helpful in the clinical management of many patients.